 Holidaymakers from England can prove their Covid vaccination status through the NHS app, while certification for residents of Scotland, Wales and Northern Ireland differs.
 We outline which countries will let you in using the NHS app, how to download the app, and what to do if you don’t own a smartphone.

 Vaccine certificates were introduced in a bid to make travel easier.
 Some countries, like Greece and Turkey, will allow everyone to enter, but double-jabbed holidaymakers do not need to take tests, whereas unvaccinated travellers do.
 Other countries will only permit vaccinated travellers – such as Malta and the USA (when it reopens).
 Proving your vaccination status is therefore vital for travel in some cases.

-Individual EU countries also have their own rules on which vaccines they accept, with concern that some nations may not allow travellers entry who have had a batch of AstraZeneca vaccines manufactured in India, which the EU refers to as Covishield.
+Individual countries also have their own rules on which vaccines they accept, with concerns that some nations may not allow travellers entry who have had a certain batch of AstraZeneca vaccines manufactured in India.

 How do I get the NHS app and how will it help me travel?